-Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the valuation officers of the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.
+Apart from properties that are exempt from business rates, each non-domestic property has a rateable value.
+This is set by the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.

 The rateable value of your property broadly represents the yearly rent the property could have been let for on the open market on a particular date.
 For the revaluation that came into effect on 1 April 2010, this date was set as 1 April 2008.